AlexsJones/k8s-rabbit-scheduler-plugin/README.md

 # Rabbit Scheduler

-This is an example of how to write a simple filter for Kuberentes the scheduler plugin system.
+This is an example of how to write a simple filter for Kubernetes the scheduler plugin system.

 ## Prior art